kjmutsch/linked-list/README.md

 # LinkedList Project

 ## Overview
-This project involves implementing a LinkedList from scratch in Java.
-The project includes the following features:
+This project involves implementing a LinkedList, DoublyLinkedList, and CircularLinkedList from scratch in Java.
+The LinkedList includes the following features:
 - Basic LinkedList operations (insertion, deletion, traversal)
 - Algorithms for detecting a cycle in a LinkedList
 - Reversing a LinkedList
 - Merging two sorted LinkedLists

+The DoublyLinkedList includes these features:

+The CircularLinkedList includes these features:

 ## Table of Contents
 - [Overview](#overview)